SANDAG/pysandag/README.md

-# pysandag
+**pysandag**

-Python utility package containing commonly used classes and methods that are used across a broad range of projects at SANDAG.
+pysandag is a utility package containing commonly used classes and methods that are used across a broad range of projects at SANDAG.